Working remotely comes with both challenges and benefits. Make the most of the opportunity by preparing for those challenges.

 7. Be Confident

-The benefits include all of those things we mentioned earlier, such as working in your PJs and not dealing with rush hour traffic.
-But there are some downsides, such as minimal social interaction, which can be a tough adjustment.
+The benefits include everything we mentioned, such as working in your PJs and not dealing with rush hour traffic.
+However, some downsides, such as minimal social interaction, can be a tough adjustment.

 Every job is an opportunity to develop your skillset, expand your network, learn new techniques, and build your confidence.
-Showing your superiors that you have that confidence will prove that for you, working remotely works.
+Showing your superiors that you have that confidence will prove that working remotely works for you.

 Conclusion

-Adam Marshall is a freelance writer who specializes in all things apartment organization, real estate, and college advice.
+Adam Marshall is a freelance writer specializing in apartment organization, real estate, and college advice.
 He currently works with The Cynwyd to help them with their online marketing.